PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 its existing differential input and operator-removal updates allow the three runners to reuse one index without a blanket refresh.

+The late generic SPP and Concat/unary/Conv pair shares one scope between the raw StridedSlice/Pad/Concat and shape-extract rewrites.
+Concat/unary/Conv cleanup now accepts an optional scope, and its existing differential input and operator-removal updates keep the shared index current.

 Two repeated QKV attention prefix/bridge pairs share one scope per occurrence.
 The four prefix specs (Gather-layout hoist, Gather-to-Slice, Slice-to-Split, and Split/Reshape collapse) retain their order before the two bridge specs